Koga-MD/DL-Tauopathies/README.md

 <B>QuickStart Guide</B>
 1. Prepare Google account and Google Drive
 2. Make "task1" folder on your Google Drive
-3. Download tuned models and image datasets from our repository on Zenodo (https://zenodo.org/record/5082081)
+3. Download our tuned models and image datasets from our repository on Zenodo (https://zenodo.org/record/5082081)
 4. Upload these files to "task1" folder on Google Drive
 5. Click 1_Object_Detection_v5.ipynb file on GitHub
 6. Click "Open in Colab" tab